arampers94/Portfolio/README.md

 ### Prerequisites

-Make sure you have either npm or yarn installed first in order to install dependencies and run the project.
+Make sure you have either npm or yarn installed in order to install dependencies and run the project.

 ### Installing